soywod/kronos/README.md

 ### Write

 Transform a list of [Task](#model) to raw data and write them to database.
-If the user configuration [gist sync](#gist-sync) is activated, synchronise this raw data with the user Gist.
+If the user configuration [gist sync](#gist-sync) is enabled, synchronise this raw data with the user Gist.

 ```typescript
 function write(tasks: Task[]): void